amishi-arora/Habit-Tracker-CPSC-210/README.md

 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the add button at the bottom
 - You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the X mark beside each habit
 - You can generate a third action related to the user story "adding multiple Xs to a Y" by clicking the number beside the habit
-- You can locate my visual component by clicking the X mark beside a habit or clicking the number beside a habit or clicking the quit button at the bottom
+- You can locate my visual components by clicking the X mark beside a habit, clicking the number beside a habit, or clicking the quit button at the bottom
 - You can save the state of my application by clicking the quit button at the bottom then selecting yes when asked if you would like to save your habits
 - You can reload the state of my application by clicking the load button at the bottom